 The gender pay gap is the difference between the average earnings of men and women, expressed relative to men's earnings.
 For example, 'women earn 15% less than men per hour'.

-Trinity College, Cambridge 2019 Report
+Trinity College, Cambridge 2020 Report

-There has been an improvement year on year in reducing our gender pay gap since reporting began in 2017, and the Higher Education Role Analysis outcome will continue to drive down the gender pay gap for College.
+There has been an improvement year on year in reducing our gender pay gap since reporting began in 2017.

 Hourly wages pay gap